Press Release Museum Press Kit

 A screen print of Andy Warhol's face and chest.
 He has short, light hair and is wearing a light-colored shirt with a dark tie, a light-colored jacket and dark sunglasses.
 His head is tilted to the right and his mouth is slightly open.
 There is a blue tint to the entire screenprint.

-Andy Warhol, Self-Portrait, 1964, The Andy Warhol Museum, © The Andy Warhol Foundation for the Visual Arts, Inc.
+Andy Warhol, Self-Portrait, 1964, © The Andy Warhol Foundation for the Visual Arts, Inc.